 In a perfect relationship, both partners should participate equally in the relationship.
 One person should never feel totally dependent on the other.

-#12 You’re not yourself.
 This is a sure sign of walking on eggshells in a relationship.
-Do you feel like you need to hide a part of you to keep your partner happy or win their affection?
+Do you feel like you need to hide a part of yourself to keep your partner happy or win their affection?
 If your partner can’t like you for who you truly are, then there’s no point staying in the relationship.

 Open up to your partner completely and let them see who you truly are.
 And if they don’t like the real you, chances are, they don’t deserve you!